2021 Kitchen Design Trends to Freshen Your Home’s Style

 Kitchen design idea: Concrete kitchen countertops

 Concrete countertops are showing up in more and more kitchens in 2021.
 First, they work for both modern and traditional aesthetics.
 Second, they can unify varying design elements, like shiny chrome fixtures with more neutral wood flooring.
 Lastly, they are great for the budget-conscious.
 Concrete is less expensive than natural stone, but with the same enduring qualities.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 For Sweeten renovators Nazli and Larry, concrete countertops were a must in their Brooklyn brownstone kitchen.
 “For the island and the countertops, I used poured concrete, which is a material I love,” says Nazli.
 “The kitchen is more traditional than I would have preferred, but I think the concrete and open shelving give it a more modern touch.”
 We agree.